iden3/circomlib/README.md

 The documentation about some of the more complicated circuits is in the `doc` folder.
 It contains some Markdown files and some circuit schemes in ASCII.
 The latter must be opened with Monodraw, an ASCII art editor for Mac.

 The `src` folder has utils written in JavaScript for deploying contracts.
-These files are also used in some tests.
+These files are required to perform some of the some tests.

 - [`circuits`](circuits)
     - [`basics`](circuits/basics)